-The story of the 1947 Brooklyn Dodgers with Jackie Robinson and Pee Wee Reese provides a fascinating and directly relevant metaphor within which to explore the contemporary issues related to diversity and inclusiveness in the corporate context.
+The story of the 1947 Brooklyn Dodgers with Jackie Robinson and Pee Wee Reese provides a fascinating and directly relevant metaphor within which to explore the contemporary issues related to diversity and inclusion in the corporate context.
 The one-day program is interactive and rewarding and intended to enhance leadership capability in diverse and inclusive environments.
-Championing Diversity and Inclusiveness is about leaders creating an atmosphere for people of talent to thrive and succeed.
+Championing Diversity and Inclusion is about leaders creating an atmosphere for people of talent to thrive and succeed.
 The case studies and discussions highlight the role of leaders in supporting the visibility and involvement of high achievers from under-represented groups.
 The program design stresses the requirement that leaders invest real political capital in order to create a truly inclusive culture in which all forms of diversity are respected and valued.

 Optional Half-Day Model